Home Page

 Determining when Göring first specifically assured Hitler that the Luftwaffe could supply the army is difficult because of the paucity of reliable and detailed sources.
 However, David Irving, who has reconstructed Göring's movements in this period, believes that Hitler had first phoned him on 21 November, a full day after Jeschonnek had made his rash promise and shortly after Hitler had first mentioned the airlift to Paulus.
 29 This view gains support from von Richthofen's diary description of a discussion he had with Hitler at the “Wolf's Lair” on 11 February 1943, almost two weeks after Paulus surrendered and his surviving troops staggered into Soviet captivity.
 Hitler admitted to von Richthofen that Göring was not entirely to blame for the failed airlift; he had himself promised Sixth Army that it would be supplied by air, “without the Reichsmarschall's knowledge.”
 30

-When Göring first discussed an airlift with Hitler on 21 November, he lacked up--to--the--minute information on Sixth Army's encirclement and statistical data with which to make air supply calculations.
+When Göring first discussed an airlift with Hitler on 21 November, he lacked up-to-the-minute information on Sixth Army's encirclement and statistical data with which to make air supply calculations.
 He therefore gave no specific assurances about his force's airlift tonnage capabilities, insisting instead that Sixth Army should stand fast and that, as Jeschonnek had said the previous day, the Luftwaffe would do all in its power to meet the army's needs.
 As soon as he got off the phone, he summoned his quartermaster staff and ordered every available transport plane—including his own courier flight—to be mobilized for the operation.
 Göring's actions are remarkable, considering that he had not yet studied detailed data or consulted air supply experts.
 He later told von Richthofen that at the very beginning of the Stalingrad episode, he had played the optimist and supported Hitler in his decision to stand fast there.
 31 At that point, von Richthofen added, Göring had still believed Sixth Army's encirclement to be temporary.

 Göring's assurances became much stronger on the following day (22 November), when he arrived in Berchtesgaden.
 Hitler asked his bulky deputy whether he still supported the air--supply proposal.
 Göring replied confidently, “Ja, it can be done.”
 He could give no other answer, he later told Generaloberst Bruno Lörzer, his close friend, because the Nazi leader used the worst kind of emotional blackmail:

 Hitler said to me: “Listen here, Göring.
 If the Luftwaffe cannot carry this through, then Sixth Army is lost!”
-He had me firmly by the sword--knot.
+He had me firmly by the sword-knot.
 I could do nothing but agree, otherwise the air force and I would be left with the blame for the loss of the army.
 So I had to reply: “Mein Führer, we'll do the job!”
 32

 He could hardly have rejected the airlift proposal anyway, he lamely explained afterwards to Paul Körner (undersecretary of state for the Four Year Plan), because his own chief of staff had already convinced Hitler that the air force could supply the encircled forces.
 “Hitler already had Jeschonnek's papers before I set eyes on them,” he told Körner, doubtless trying to shift some blame to his chief of staff.
 “I could only say, `Mein Führer, you have all the figures.
-If they are correct, then I place myself at your disposal.'”33
+If they are correct, then I place myself at your disposal.'”
+33

 Jeschonnek's original figures were not accurate, however, as Göring learned just hours later.
-Oberst Eschenauer, Jeschonnek's supply officer, informed his boss that the standard “250 kg” and “1,000 kg” air--supply containers on which he based his calculations actually carried only around two--thirds of those loads.34 Their names derived solely from the size of the bombs they replaced on bomb racks.
+Oberst Eschenauer, Jeschonnek's supply officer, informed his boss that the standard “250 kg” and “1,000 kg” air-supply containers on which he based his calculations actually carried only around two-thirds of those loads.
+34 Their names derived solely from the size of the bombs they replaced on bomb racks.
 Jeschonnek, an honest man who admitted his mistakes, immediately told Göring, and asked him to warn Hitler that their calculations were based on incorrect data.
 Göring winced when his young chief of staff confessed to this error, but, believing it was “too late now,” expressly forbade him to tell Hitler.
 Instead, he phoned Hitler, repeated his unconditional assurances that the Luftwaffe could do the job and invited him to phone

 Generalfeldmarschall Erhard Milch, his deputy and Air Inspector--General, if he still felt unsure.
 When Milch finally learned of this in 1946, he angrily scrawled in his diary: “Deceit plus incompetence equals one Reichsmarschall!
 I guessed it already, but now I get proof of it, it makes me want to throw up all over again.”
 35

-East Prussia late next evening—23 November—he vigorously tried to persuade Hitler that Göring's promises were impossible to keep.
+According to Zeitzler's postwar claims, after Hitler arrived back in East Prussia late next evening—23 November—he vigorously tried to persuade Hitler that Göring's promises were impossible to keep.
 After explaining at length the tonnages required and the lack of aircraft to carry them, Zeitzler told Hitler that “having examined the facts in detail, the conclusion is inescapable: it is not possible to keep the Sixth Army supplied by air.”36 Hitler remained outwardly calm, but, with annoyance evident in his voice, stated, “The Reichsmarschall has assured me that it is possible.”
 When Zeitzler stood his ground, Hitler sent for the air force chief.
 “Göring,” he asked, “can you keep the Sixth Army supplied by air?”
 The airman raised his right arm and said, “Mein Führer, I assure you that the Luftwaffe can keep the Sixth Army supplied.”
 Hitler cast Zeitzler a triumphant glance, but the general refused to back down.
 “The Luftwaffe certainly cannot,” he insisted, to which Göring angrily retorted, “You are not in a position to give an opinion on that.”
 Hitler was surprised by the undisguised hostility between his commanders, but granted Zeitzler permission to challenge Göring's promises.
 “Herr Reichsmarschall,” he said.
 “Do you know what tonnage has to be flown in every day?”
-Caught off--guard, the embarrassed air leader spat back, “I don't, but my staff officers do.”
+Caught off-guard, the embarrassed air leader spat back, “I don't, but my staff officers do.”
 Zeitzler had come armed.
 His own staff had made detailed calculations, which he immediately summarized:

 Allowing for all the stocks at present with Sixth Army, allowing for absolute minimum needs and the taking of all possible emergency measures, the Sixth Army will require delivery of three hundred tons per day.
 But since not every day is suitable for flying, as I myself learned at the front last winter, this means that about five hundred tons will have to be carried to Sixth Army on each and every flying day if the irreducible minimum average is to be maintained.